 How Long Do I Have To File a Claim for a Broken Bone in Florida?

 You have a limited amount of time to file a lawsuit after you suffer a personal injury, which is known as the statute of limitations.
-In Florida, the statute of limitations is just four years from the date of injury for most cases based on negligence.
+In Florida, the statute of limitations is just two years from the date of injury for most cases based on negligence.

 Contact Our Experienced Stuart Personal Injury Lawyers for Help Pursuing Compensation for a Broken Bone